Women in Iraq: Honour crimes

+In 1990, during Saddam Hussein's regime following the First Gulf War he made a presidential decree that cited, granting immunity for any man that had committed honor killings.

 In 2008 the United Nations Assistance Mission for Iraq (UNAMI) has stated that honor killings are a serious concern in Iraq, particularly in Iraqi Kurdistan.
 The Free Women's Organization of Kurdistan (FWOK) released a statement on International Women's Day 2015 noting that "6,082 women were killed or forced to commit suicide during the past year in Iraqi Kurdistan, which is almost equal to the number of the Peshmerga martyred fighting Islamic State (IS)," and that a large number of women were victims of honor killings or enforced suicide – mostly self-immolation or hanging.

 About 500 honour killings per year are reported in hospitals in Iraqi Kurdistan, although real numbers are likely much higher.
 It is speculated that alone in Erbil there is one honour killing per day.
 The UNAMI reported that at least 534 honour killings occurred between January and April 2006 in the Kurdish Governorates.
 It is claimed that many deaths are reported as "female suicides" in order to conceal honour-related crimes.
 Aso Kamal of the Doaa Network Against Violence claimed that they have estimated that there were more than 12,000 honor killings in Iraqi Kurdistan from 1991 to 2007.
 He also said that the government figures are much lower, and show a decline in recent years, and Kurdish law has mandated since 2008 that an honor killing be treated like any other murder.